 The American Psychological Association lists several stressors that single parents face today, which include:

 Not enough quality time –As a single parent you have more on your plate, in general, than a two-parent family.
-Just because there is no sharing of at-home child and household responsibilities, there is less time for you to spend with your child one on one doing fun things.
+Just because there is no sharing of at-home child and household responsibilities, there is less time for you to spend with your child doing fun things.

-How your child reacted to the break-up, if thee was one, can be a continuous stressors.
+How your child reacted to the break-up, if there was one, can be a continuous stressor.
 Break-ups impact education and social lives.

 Problems can arise from dating – Single parents face a challenge if they want to continue seeking romantic relationships.